liferay/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay-dxp/01-patching-basics.markdown

 ## Fix Packs [](id=fix-packs)

-The latest low-risk fixes that patch the core are bundled together weekly into fix packs that are provided to all of Liferay's customers.
-Fix packs include fixes for both the core and the applications and modules that ship with
-@product@.
-The fixes address regressions or obvious bugs, and are low risk and don't require you to make additional changes.
+The latest fixes that patch the core are bundled together weekly into fix packs that are provided to all of Liferay's customers.
+Fix packs include fixes for both the core and the applications and modules that ship with @product@.
+The fixes address regressions or obvious bugs and don't require you to make additional changes.

 Fixes that don't fit these requirements are considered for service packs or hot fixes.